sanderdlm/kirby-seo-basics/readme.md

 You can now browse to <your-url>/panel/options and fill in your title, meta description and Open graph information.

-Once you've done this, copy the header.php snippet to your /snippets folder.
+Once you've done this, copy the header.php snippet to your own snippets folder.
 If you don't want to override your own, make sure to add the following tags to yours:

 ```php
 <meta name="description" content="<?= $site->description()->html() ?>">